chabok-io/chabok-docs/android/chabok(en).md

 _manager?.registerUser("USER_ID")
 ```
 #### Register Guest Users
 If your application has a signup or register section, you can use this method to register users who don't register, as **guests users**.
-This method will register those users as guests and automatically assign a `guest` tag to them.
+This method will register those users as guests and automatically assigns a `guest` tag to them.
 This way you can **send messages to guest users** and also **track installs based on users' first app launch (just like Adjust)**.

 `Android:`
 ```java